Auto Scaling

 Enabling auto scaling

-To enable cluster auto-scaling the labels below must be defined at cluster creation time:
+To enable cluster auto-scaling, the labels below must be defined at cluster creation time:

 • auto_scaling_enabled=true